Soul of Chogokin DX Voltes V

 Landing gears

-The rear landing gears are a bit tricky to get out, but not as bad as how it was with the DX Combattler (Grr… those stick tick me off to this day).
+The rear landing gears are a bit tricky to get out, but not as bad as how it was with the DX Combattler (Grr… those still tick me off to this day).
 Ironically, Bandai didn’t include a pick or anything this time around for flicking hard to reach areas (they sometimes include a pick for some of the finicky SOCs)… guess we gotta provide our own spudgers?

 Piloted by Megumi Oka, daughter of the General of the Earth Defense Forces.
 The Lander functions as a reconnaissance unit, capable of gathering and analyzing data even in the heat of battle.